Low Carb Journey And My Berry Crisp Recipe

 I really enjoyed the added flavor my low carb ingredients gave to the topping.
 In place of ice cream, I poured a little heavy cream over my serving like my ancestors used to do, and that tasted like melted ice cream and just sent this over the top.
 Heavy cream is a welcome bonus when you are eating keto!

-Let’s talk about the ingredients for Berry Crisp Recipe that make it Low Carb
+Let’s talk about the recipe ingredients that make it Low Carb

 Almond Flour/Meal can be found at Wal Mart now.